Appliance repair technician servicing a residential refrigerator

 What happens to my customer data if I leave Menutize?

-How long does setup take?
+How long does setup take for an appliance repair shop?

 Free appliance repair software is finally good.